Mortgages

 What if you own the land?

-If you’ve been given land or already own the site, it can be used as your deposit because it will be part of the overall value of the house when it’s built.
+If you’ve been given land or already own the site, you can use it as your deposit because it will be part of the overall value of the house when it’s built.

-You’ll also need at least 10% of the total cost as a contingency for any unforeseen costs.
+You’ll also need at least 10% of the total cost as a contingency for any unforeseen expenses.

 self build mortgage